-The beautiful seaside town Hermanus, located southeast of Cape Town in South Africa, is world renowned as a fantastic whale-watching destination.
-Formerly a little fishing village, but now a premier holiday location, there are a huge range of things to do in Hermanus.
+The top things to do in Hermanus is whale watching, wine tasting and visiting the beach.
+The beautiful seaside town is located southeast of Cape Town in South Africa and is world renowned as a fantastic whale-watching destination.
+Formerly a little fishing village, but now a premier holiday location this beautiful beach destination has tons of activities and entertainment for all tastes ranging from adventure activities to getting pampered in fancy spa’s and playing golf.

 Grotto Beach is the longest beach in Hermanus, this beautiful sandy beach with mountains in the background has blue flag status.
 It is one of 45 beaches in South Africa receiving this high rating for water quality, services and safety.
 Grotto is a fantastic beach for walking, playing, swimming, sunbathing or taking your dog for a walk.